 The estate is beautiful and stands out against the hillside.
 The patio at its front is where most wine tastings happen.
 This patio overlooks hills and valleys that are glowing in hues of pinks, yellows, and oranges during the evening hours.

 Since it was created, the winery has been using the same traditional winemaking methods that the founding Taittinger family.
-It’s the perfect place to wrap up your first day of three in Napa and Sonoma.
+It’s the perfect place to wrap up your first day of three.

 Day 2 – Calistoga & More Vineyard Tours